 - When the doula attends the birth, the doula’s name and time of arrival & departure are documented in the client’s chart.
 The doula will be listed as the Performing Provider.

-- The Billing Provider sends a claim form bill directly to MAP that includes the following codes:
+- The Billing Provider sends a claim form bill directly to MAP for payment then pays the doula.

 ODA Assisting Oregon State in Launching Doula Care